Stocks sluggish, dollar near four-month highs as risk appetite wanes

 “While the ‘reflation trade’ has been largely driven by U.S. fiscal stimulus and thus growth and inflation expectations, it has also been driven by rising input prices coming from higher commodity prices.

-MSCI’s gauge of world stocks was 0.03% lower, down for a second day and close to its lowest level in more than two weeks.
+MSCI’s gauge of world stocks was 0.2% lower, down for a second day and at its lowest level in more than two weeks.

 Its broadest index of Asia-Pacific shares outside Japan fell 0.2%, bringing it closer to wiping out all the gains it has posted so far this year.

-Weighing on sentiment was a selloff in Chinese technology shares due to concerns they will be delisted from U.S. bourses and worries about a semiconductor shortage.
+Weighing on sentiment was a selloff in Chinese technology shares amid concern they will be delisted from U.S. exchanges and worries about a semiconductor shortage.

 In Hong Kong, companies with U.S. listings led declines.
 JD.com lost 3.57% and Alibaba fell 3.91%.